Plan.

 Passenger Obligations

-• Ensure all property collected from vehicle before exit
+- Ensure all property is collected from vehicle before exit

 Prohibited Passenger Conduct